-University withdrawal disputes must be submitted online within 30 days after the end of the term during which the student was withdrawn.
+University enrollment disputes must be submitted online within 30 days after the end of the term during which the student was enrolled.
 To submit a dispute, students must complete the appropriate form online.
 No adjustments to tuition and fees or financial aid will be made until the dispute is researched and either approved or denied.
-No withdrawal disputes will be considered after 30 days from the end of the term in which the student was withdrawn.
-Decisions will be made within 10 business days and students will receive notification via the e-mail address provided on the dispute form.
+No disputes will be considered after 30 days from the end of the term in which the student was enrolled.
+Decisions will be made within 10 business days and students will receive notification via the email address provided on the dispute form.